Thursday, February 5, 2026

 After closure, high-performing teams go one step further:

-Document and evidence every key decision
+Document and evidence every complaint decision

 FCA and FOS reviewers look for clear decision logic, not just decision outcomes.
+If it’s not clearly documented how you reached the decision and why, the chances of a partial or full uphold are more or less guaranteed.

 Clear written reasoning in plain language, stating what investigation was done, what evidence was considered, and how the decision was reached